metoppv/improver/doc/source/metadata/Reference.rst

 This CF attribute can be used to describe the application of simple statistical processing to a variable
 (e.g. a maximum of the temperature over a period of time).
-It is a string comprising of a list of blank-separated words of the form ``name: method``, where the ``name`` can be a dimension of the variable, a scalar coordinate variable, a valid standard name, or the word ``area`` and the ``method`` should be selected from a standard list described in the `CF Metadata Conventions`_
+It is a string comprised of a list of blank-separated words of the form ``name: method``.
+The ``name`` can be a dimension of the variable, a scalar coordinate variable, a valid standard name, or the word ``area``.
+The ``method`` should be selected from a standard list described in the `CF Metadata Conventions`_
 It is also possible to included additional information in the form of a ``comment``